pkgxdev/pkgx/README.md

 # Magic

-tea works with the concept of magic.
-While enabled we try to be clever and infer what you want.
-When disabled we are strict and require precise specification of your intent.
+tea uses the concept of magic.
+In an environment with magic we try to be clever and infer what you want.
+In an environment of muggles we are strict and require precise specification of your intent.

-You can disable magic by specifying `--muggle` or defining `MAGIC=0` in your environment.
+You can disable magic by specifying `--muggle` or exporting `MAGIC=0` to your shell environment.

+We do magic per dependency by processing a `magic.ts` in the [pantry].
+For example with `deno` we extract your `import-map` specification from any `.vscode/settings.json` we find in your virtual environment.
+Then if you type `deno` on the command line we automatically inject the import map.
+You can supplement our magic by contributing to the [pantry].

 &nbsp;